ImgBotApp/InternetNL/detail/mail/tls/cert-hostmatch/verdict/good_en.md

-The domain name of your mail server matches the domain name on your mail server certificate.
+The domain names of all your mail servers match the domain names on your mail server certificates.